CORS

 In this section you will learn how to use this middleware to allow cross-origin resource sharing.

-The CORS middleware source code is located at iris-contrib/middleware repository.
+The CORS middleware source code is located at iris-contrib/middlewarearrow-up-right repository.

 1. Install the middleware: